Zuehlke/machines-code-people/articles/root-cause-analysis.md

 ---
 # {{page.title}}

-Eventually, there will be an issue in production, even in the best piece of software.
-Since people are blocked from getting their stuff done, pressure rightfully rises a bit (or a lot).
-Hence, we're more than eager to resolve the issue quickly.
-That's noble, yet skipping careful analysis is never worth it.
-You might very well deploy another embarassing bug to production, maybe making everything worse.
-More importantly though, you might suppress the symptoms without solving the problem.
+Production will pop up, even in solid software.
+[Don't panic.](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Don't_Panic)

+We're more than eager to resolve the issue quickly.
+We should be, yet we should never stop being careful and analytical.
+Otherwise we might deploy another embarassing bug or suppress the problem without solving it, making everything worse.

+Saving an hour of analysis is not worth it.

 ## People Will Describe the Symptoms